andybaran/terraform-provider-gpio/README.md

 The fans speed is determined by it's duty cycle.
 In order to set it's duty cycle in relation to the measured temperature we need to plot it on a graph whose X axis is the range of temperatureMin and temperatureMax and Y axis is dutycycleMin and dutyCycleMax.

 ## Attributes
-- time_interval : int specifying how often (in seconds) to check the temperature and adjust the fan dutycycle (ie: speed)
+- timeinterval (string seconds) how often to check and adjust
-- bme280_id : the BME280 device to use (this should be from an attribute of resource_bme280)
+- bme280devicepin (string) ID from gpio_bme280 resource
-- temp_max : the max (in celsius) temperature to use for dutycycle calculation
+- temperaturemax (string) max Celsius for curve
-- temp_min : the min (in celsius) temperature to use for dutycycle calculation
+- temperaturemin (string) min Celsius for curve
-- fan_id : the pwm based fan device to use (this should be from an attribute of resource_pwm)
+- fandevice (string) ID from gpio_pwm resource
-- duty_max : the max (in percent) dutycycle to use
+- dutycyclemax (string) max duty cycle percent
-- duty_min : the min (in percent) dutycycle to use
+- dutycyclemin (string) min duty cycle percent

 ## Example Usage